Carrier Infinity® Series Greenspeed® 98 – 59MN7 Review

 - Can be used with propane and natural gas

-There's a lifetime heat exchanger and 10-year parts warranty for the Infinity Greenspeed 98 – 59MN7.
-This is decent but not exceptional coverage, especially for a high-end furnace model like this one.
+Like most Carrier furnaces, the Infinity 98 has a lifetime heat exchanger warranty and a 10-year parts warranty.
+This is decent but not exceptional coverage, especially for a high-end, expensive furnace model like this one.

 Just make sure you register the furnace within 90 days of installation, otherwise the warranty terms will be even shorter.